Tapton School Academy Trust is a Multi-Academy Trust (MAT), a charitable company limited by guarantee and an exempt charity.

 Born and brought up in Birmingham, Sarah entered teaching in 1978, progressing to Headship in 1997.
 After 10 years as Headteacher in a North East Sheffield school, Sarah spent 6 years working in the Local Authority's Children and Young People's Service, ultimately as Assistant Director for Inclusion and Special Educational Needs.

-Now 'retired' Sarah spends her time looking after grandchildren, horse riding, gardening at home and on an allotment and as a volunteer for Riding for the Disabled.
+Now 'retired' Sarah spends her time looking after grandchildren, horse riding, gardening at home and on an allotment.
+Ensuring all children and young people experience the best possible education has been her passion during her working life and continues to be so as a Trustee of TSAT.

 Colin is an Independent Business Consultant but previously held positions in American Express.
 He is experienced in business change and transformation, and has operational experience of working at Board level and also in contract negotiations and business growth.